Regulations for Use of NYSDEC Managed Lands in Suffolk County

 Additional Rules for Hikers

-- Hiking is not permitted during the January firearms deer-hunting season which begins on the Monday following the first Saturday in January and extends through the last weekday of the month, weekdays only.
+- Hiking is not permitted during the January firearms deer-hunting season which begins on the first Sunday in January and continues until January 31.

 Additional Rules for Horseback Riders